python-discord/snekbox/DEVELOPING.md

 pipenv run coverage html
 ```

-The HTML will output to `./htmlcov/` by default
+The HTML will output to `./htmlcov/` by default.

+The report cannot be generated on Windows directly due to the difference in file separators in the paths.
+Instead, launch a shell in the container (see below) and use `coverage report` or `coverage html` (do not invoke through Pipenv).

 ## Launching a Shell in the Container